Glossary: Functional and Active Substances

 Lactic Acid is an AHA (Alpha-Hydroxy Acid) derived from milk fermentation.
 Thanks to its gentle exfoliating and hydrating action, it is ideal for sensitive skin, helping to improve skin hydration and skin softness.

-What is this for?
+What is it used for?

 Lactic Acid helps gently exfoliate the skin by removing dead cells from the surface, thanks to its ability to dissolve the bonds that hold them together. stimulates cellular turnover, promoting the formation of new skin cells and improving skin brightness and texture.